 UPDATE: Our thoughts are with all those affected by the recent events in Ethiopia.
 The unrest has not affected our local partner and eye care program in the Amhara Region, specifically Bahir Dar.
-The current violence and army strikes are sufficiently far enough away that our activities are still safely taking place as planned including the two outreach camps scheduled for November 2020.
+The current violence and army strikes are sufficiently far enough away that our activities are still safely taking place as planned with COVID protocals in place.
 We will continue to monitor the situation and update our site with any new developments.

 With over 99,391,000 people, Ethiopia is the second most populous country in Africa.
 Of its population, 39% live below the poverty line, 858,000 are blind and an estimated 1,967,000 people live with moderate and severe visual impairment.

 Ethiopia’s economy is largely agricultural.
 More than 80% of Ethiopians live in rural areas without access to safe drinking water or sanitation.
 This lack of water and sanitation results in a potentially blinding infectious eye disease called trachoma, a disease that disproportionately

 To help address the country’s eye care needs, Seva Canada is funding community outreach programs in two Ethiopian locations: Bahir Dar and Debre Berhan, both in the country’s Amhara Region.
 The residents of this region are in great need of high quality eye care services and already have committed and competent ophthalmologists who have access to basic instruments and equipment to enable cataract surgery.
 All that is needed is the funding to support the eye care program.